Tatyana Shaposhnikova: Academic career

 T.O.
 Shaposhnikova graduated from Leningrad University in 1969.
 From 1969 to 1972 she was a graduate student at the same university.
-In 1973 she was awarded the Kandidat Nauk degree.
+In 1973 she was awarded the Candidate of Sciences degree.
 From 1973 to 1990 she worked in the mathematics departments of a number of technical institutes in Leningrad, first as an assistant and then as an associate professor.
 She lost her job twice because of her contacts with active dissidents, thus having to change her employer.
 She immigrated in Sweden in 1990 with her family.
 She has worked as associate professor (universitetslektor) at the Department of Mathematics of the University of Linköping from 1 July 1991 to September 2013, and held a position of full professor at the Department of Mathematics of the Ohio State University, from 2004 to 2008: in 2013-2018 she held a part-time job at the Department of Mathematics at the Royal Institute of Technology.

-In 2010-2016 she served as a member of the European Mathematical Society Ethics Committee: currently she serves as a member of the editorial boards of the journal Complex variable and Elliptic Equations and of the Eurasian Mathematical Journal.
+From 2010 to 2016 she was a member of the European Mathematical Society Ethics Committee.
+Currently she serves as a member of the editorial boards of the journal Complex variable and Elliptic Equations and of the Eurasian Mathematical Journal.